abuiles/ember-101/manuscript/hands-on.md

 ## Adding a new friend

-We are now able to see which friends have borrowed things from us, but we don't have a way to add new friends.
+We are now able to list our friends, but we don't have a way to add new friends.
 The next step is to build support for adding a new friend.

 To do this we'll need a **friends new route** under the route friends, which will handle the URL **http://localhost:4200/friends/new**.